KBSZ

-KBSZ (1260 AM; "The Buzz") is a commercial radio station broadcasting a jazz radio format.
-Licensed to Apache Junction, Arizona, the station is owned by 1TV.com.
-The studios and offices are on Broadway in Miami, Arizona.
+KBSZ (1260 AM; "The Buzz") is a commercial radio station licensed to Apache Junction, Arizona, United States, and broadcasting an urban adult contemporary format.
+Owned by WOOK Radio DC, Inc., the station's studios and offices are located in Miami, Arizona, while the transmitter is sited in Apache Junction.

-By day, KBSZ is powered at 4,500 watts.
-But to protect other stations on AM 1260 from interference, it must reduce power at night to 50 watts.
-KBSZ uses an extremely short (85 ft) lower efficiency fiberglass whip antenna, broadcasting a non-directional pattern day and night.
-The transmitter is on South Royal Palm Path in Apache Junction.
 Programming is also heard on 250-watt FM translator K247CF at 97.3 MHz in Payson.